 Staff fear and stalling tactics can make you doubt if you should go ahead.

 Ensure that it is not another management fad.
-Implementing a transactional customer feedback process is not another 6-month project to be completed and then move on.
+Implementing a transactional NPS or customer feedback process is not another 6-month project to be completed and then move on.
 It is a long term way to improve the competitiveness and profitability of your business.
 Ensure that you put in the right corporate governance processes for your business and bring everyone along with you.

 To put it simply, get everyone involved in the process as soon as possible.